fbpx

 What’s that rancid smell?

-The scent may last anywhere from a day or two up to a month or more.
-Nobody wants to live or work with this.
-At The Bug Man, we have the equipment to eliminate odors in a facility due to a dead animal, smoke or fire.
-Our Odor Neutralizer solution is safe, effective and can be administered without having to evacuate the affected structure.
-So, no matter where that smell is coming from, we have you covered.
+The scent from a dead animal can persist from a day or two up to a month or more.
+Nobody wants to live or work in this.
+At The Bug Man, we use professional equipment to eliminate rancid smells caused by dead animals, smoke, or fire.
+Our Odor Neutralizer is safe, effective, and works without evacuating your home or business.

-If you are now experiencing or in the future experience a scent in your home or business that is unbearable, give The Bug Man a call at 225-923-2847.
-We’ll take care of the mess, so you don’t have to.
+If you notice a rancid smell in your home or business, call The Bug Man at 225-923-2847 or contact us here.
+We’ll handle the source and the odor so you don’t have to.

 Do I Need to Worry About Rodents Around My Home or Business?